Going Barefoot to heal plantar fasciitis?

-Put simply, it’s a painful condition that causes discomfort on the sole of the foot, usually near the heel:
+Put simply, plantar fasciitis is a condition that causes pain, discomfort & inflammation on the sole of the foot, usually near the heel.

 The general medical consensus is that plantar fasciitis is caused by;